Art and Technology: Friend or Foe?

 A Personal Perspective

 When making this digital painting, series I used the traditional rendering techniques I'd been taught at the academy and applied them to pixels rather than paint.
 I blended and refined the many layers contained in a painting, knowing that the effect I wanted was of a timeless photo, no brush strokes.
 Must say, I missed the direct, sensory contact of traditional painting with brushes and paint.
-But it was the right technique given the image I wanted to create: a photo that looked like something real but could not have been.
+But it was the right technique to use given the image I wanted to create: a photo that looked like something real but could not have been.

 I had much to explain about my digital technique in those still early days of digital painting.